How to become a nutrition coach: Everything you need to know

 For starters…

 Our Precision Nutrition Level 1 Certification is recognized by many as the industry’s leading certification for nutrition coaches.
-And to date, we’ve trained over 150,000 health and fitness professionals on the art and science of nutrition coaching.
+And to date, we’ve trained more than 175,000 health and fitness professionals on the art and science of nutrition coaching.

 So get ready: We’re going to tell you everything you need to know to become a nutrition coach.
 You can read it all, or if you prefer, simply jump right to your most pressing questions by clicking the links below.